adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 I showed in the previous blog post how to run MRI Ruby on AWS Lambda.
 In this writing I'll guide you through adding gems to the project: first faker, and then the mysql2 gem with active_record, and finally we will have the Ruby code talk to an RDS instance.

+I recorded all my changes in [this project](https://github.com/adomokos/aws-lambda-ruby), feel free to jump in where you want, I recorded commit points after each section.

 (1) Add faker to the project

+You can pick up the changes from [here](https://github.com/adomokos/aws-lambda-ruby/commit/7bf6c4e5d6f745d636dbdc6737db7f23a4371085).
 Let's jump in by editing our Ruby app, let's add a Gemfile to it in the `hello_ruby` directory:

 ```ruby
 source 'https://rubygems.org'